maddisondesigns/Quark/readme.txt

 - Added new blank page builder template
 - Added new social icon options for Vimeo & Vine
 - Added aria-hidden to icons to hide from screen readers
 - Removed word-break from widgets.
-Props to Aaron Payne (@awdience) or pointing out an issue it was causing in stoopid IE
+Props to Aaron Payne (@awdience) for pointing out an issue it was causing in stoopid IE
 - Updated Font Awesome icon font to v4.4.0

 = 1.3.2 =